-A Day of Discovery is a professional learning experience focused on three simple but important goals: learn, share, connect.
+Days of Discovery are professional learning experiences focused on three important goals.

 2018 Tour Stops: